From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Conclusion

 \section{Conclusion}

 In this paper, we propose DPoE, an end-to-end ensemble-based backdoor defense method that mitigates backdoor triggers by learning the backdoor-free residual of a shallow model that captures the backdoor shortcuts.
 In addition to debiasing-based trigger mitigation and denoising techniques, a pseudo development set construction strategy is also proposed for hyper-parameter tuning since a clean dev set is absent in real-world scenarios.
-Experiments on SST-2 dataset demonstrate its effectiveness in defending against various backdoor triggers as well as mix types of triggers.
-Future work will provide a more comprehensive evaluation on more NLP tasks and involve more representative backdoor defense methods.
+Experiments on three NLP tasks demonstrate its effectiveness in defending against various backdoor triggers as well as mix types of triggers.